 Our corporate headquarters is located in sub-leased office space at 3 Bryant Park, Suite 2400A, New York, New York 10036.
 We also lease office facilities in St. Louis Park, Minnesota.
-As of the date of this filing, we do not own any real property.
+We do not own any real property.
 We consider these facilities to be suitable and adequate for the management and operations of our business.